rangateja/rangateja/README.md

 - 👋 Hi, I’m @rangateja
 - 👀 I’m interested in Machine Learning, Deep Learning, Natural Language Processing and Computer Vision
 - 🌱 I’m currently learning Natural Language processing
-- 💞️ I’m looking to collaborate on Atomistic simulations support for any kind of experimental projects
+- 💞️ I’m looking to collaborate on Atomistic simulations support for any kind of experimental projects in Mechanical, Materials and Chemical Engineering
 - 📫 How to reach me: Email ID: r0pida03@louisville.edu

 <!---